Chana Dal Seekh Kebab Or How To Make Seekh Kebab Recipe

 - Cool slightly and grind the chana dal to a powder.
 Keep aside.

-- Heat the remaining 2 tbsp of oil in the same pan, add the cabbage and green chillies and sauté on a medium flame for 1 to 2 minutes.
+- Heat the remaining 2 tbsp of oil in the same pan, add the cabbage and sauté on a medium flame for 1 to 2 minutes.

 - Add the bananas, green chillies and mint leaves, mix well and cook on a medium flame for 1 to 2 minutes, while stirring occasionally.

-- Remove from the flame and blend in a mixer to a smooth paste.
+- Remove from the flame and blend in a mixer to a smooth paste without using any water.
 Keep aside.

 - Divide the mixture into 4 equal portions and shape each portion into 75 mm.
 (3") oval kebabs.

-- Sprinkle some chaat masala on the kebabs and serve immediately with green chutney.
+- Sprinkle some chaat masala evenly on the kebabs and serve immediately with green chutney.

 REGISTER NOW If you are a new user.